h2nguyen/mscons-restify/docs/generate-openapi-endpoints.md

 > **IMPORTANT NOTE:**
 >
-> The OpenAPI generator for `python-fastapi` is currently in beta phase and has a known limitation
+> The OpenAPI generator for `python-fastapi` is currently in beta phase and has a known limitation (bug)
 > where the request body media-type `text/plain` is not properly rendered in the Swagger-UI.
 As a workaround, the
 > required media-type configuration
 > ```